jasonkneen/tn/README.md

 5. Ship it:

 	```
-	ti --ci "a great update"
+	ti ci "a great update"
 	```

 ## Command aliases